MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-wirelessdisplay.md

 <!--SupportedValues-->
 The following list shows the supported values:

--   0 - your PC cannot discover or project to other infrastructure devices, although it is possible to discover and project over WiFi Direct.
+-   0 - Your PC cannot discover or project to other infrastructure devices, although it is possible to discover and project over WiFi Direct.
--   1 - your PC can discover and project to other devices over infrastructure.
+-   1 - Your PC can discover and project to other devices over infrastructure.

 <!--/SupportedValues-->
 <!--/Policy-->